 It further implied that the proprietors intended to treat the Constitutions as executive orders, and that, if this theory prevailed, they would never be submitted to an assembly of the province for its acceptance or rejection.
-Many of the provisions of the document related to the organization of the council and courts, to the powers and titles of officials, to the granting of land, to the creation of a provincial nobility.
-These all were matters over which, after the abrogation of the Concessions and Agreement, the proprietors claimed full control.
+Many of the provisions of the document related to the organization of the Executive Council and courts, to the powers and titles of officials, to the granting of land, and to the creation of a provincial nobility.
+These all were matters over which, after the abrogation of the Concessions and Agreement, the Lords Proprietors claimed full control.

-This right the proprietors soon began to claim, and continued to insist upon it as long as there was any prospect that it might be secured.
-Considerations such as these show how the proprietors might plan to secure their object solely by executive action.
+This right the Lords Proprietors soon began to claim and continued to insist upon it as long as there was any prospect that it might be secured.
+Considerations such as these show how the Lords Proprietors might plan to secure their object solely by executive action.

-But the royal charter provided that the proprietors should legislate with the assent of an assembly.
+But the royal charter provided that the Lords Proprietors should legislate with the assent of an assembly.
 The colonists, falling back on this, insisted that the Fundamental Constitutions must be regarded as a bill, and if they were ever to go into force it must be as a statute.
 They did this the more promptly, because it was the only way in which they could protect themselves against the reactionary provisions of the document, and ultimately secure what had once been granted in the Concessions and Agreement.
-They met the proprietors substantially with the demand that the Constitutions be abandoned, or be submitted to the parliament for its action.
+They met the Lords Proprietors substantially with the demand that the Fundamental Constitutions be abandoned, or be submitted to the parliament for its action.

 This demand was formulated very early.
-While the colonists were at Port Royal, and before they decided to abandon that place for Albemarle Point, the elective members of the council were chosen.
+While the colonists were at Port Royal, and before they decided to abandon that place for Albemarle Point, the elective members of the Executive Council were chosen.

 William Owen, one of the defeated candidates, challenged the legality of the election, and it was held a second time without change of result.
-With Owen soon became associated William Scrivener, one of the council and a deputy of Lord Berkeley.
+With Owen soon became associated William Scrivener, one of the Executive Council and a deputy of Lord Berkeley.
 These men were dissatisfied because Yeamans had appointed William Sayle, a Puritan, as governor, instead of retaining the office himself.